Walter Goodman (critic)

-Walter Goodman (1927–2002) was an American author and journalist for The New York Times and worked as the newspaper's television critic concentrating on the mediums news and documentaries.
-His book The Committee (1968) chronicled the House Un-American Activities Committee.
+Walter Goodman (1927–2002) was an American author and journalist for The New York Times and worked as the newspaper's television critic concentrating on news and documentaries.
+His 1968 book The Committee chronicled the House Un-American Activities Committee.

 Background and career

 Walter Goodman was born on August 22, 1927, in the Bronx, New York.
 He had one sibling, Daniel.
 Goodman graduated as a journalism major from Syracuse University.

 Goodman moved to London as an editor for the Foreign Broadcast Information Service, a bureau of the American Central Intelligence Agency that monitored radio news content.

 He returned to New York and held positions writing and editing for magazines such as The New Republic, Redbook, Newsweek, and Harper's.

 In 1960, Goodman moved his family to Chicago to become the first full-time articles editor for Playboy, which was making a strong push to publish serious nonfiction articles.
 "Goodman knew the critics and the politico-literary establishment, and where and how their work could be bought," wrote Thomas Weyr in his book Reaching for Paradise: The Playboy Vision of America.

 "As articles editor, Goodman would have the greatest immediate impact on a changing content."